DonBroughton/Simple-Helpdesk-Demo/README.md

 Complete the following steps in order to get it working:

 - After cloning the project, rename the .env.example to .env being sure to update your MySQL database details, App Name and App URL details if required.
+Keep Application's APP_ENV set to `local` to allow Seeding to occur.

 ## License